The Seven-Ups: Car chase

 In the accompanying behind-the-scenes featurette of the 2006 DVD release of the film, Hickman can be seen co-ordinating, from the street, a chase scene wherein a stuntman in a parked car opens his door as Hickman's vehicle takes it off its hinges.
 The end of the chase was Hickman's homage to the accidental death of film icon Jayne Mansfield, where Scheider's car (driven by Summers) smashes into the back of a parked tractor-trailer, shearing off most of the top portion of the car.
 (Hickman had been a witness to the car accident death of fellow 50s icon James Dean).

 Reception

+Reviewing the movie in 2017, film critic David Brook wrote:Scheider starred in a number of cast-iron classics in his time, but is rarely given the credit he deserves as one of the finest actors of his generation, largely because his decent roles dried up for whatever reason after the 70s.
+Here he's his tough but relatable best, reprising, but not lazily recycling his role in The French Connection.

+The pace and direction is strong too, delivering a taut and exciting thriller.
+The story, although a little cliched at times, is enjoyable, providing a look at three sides of the case – that of the police, the kidnappers and the Mafia who are trying to find the culprits themselves.
+The latter are lead to believe the ‘Seven-Ups’ are the kidnappers too, which adds a nice twist.
+I also like the way the police's brutal tactics are nastier than the activities of the mob, who largely act like businessmen more than criminals.

 The Seven-Ups has a score of 73% on Rotten Tomatoes.